owickstrom/wickstrom.tech/src/posts/2025-02-11-machine-learning-human-unlearning.md

 mass of friends and peers were building new products on top of these models;
 things I highly respect and can see massive value in.

-Since then I've actively been looking for how I can use these models, beyond the auto-complete and chat interaction modes.
-Beyond making me a slightly more productive developer.
+Since then I've actively been looking for how I can use LLMs -- beyond the auto-complete and chat interaction modes, beyond making me a slightly more productive developer.
 Don't get me wrong, I love being alone coding for hours in a cozy room.
 It's great.
 But I'm also curious to see how far I can push this myself, and of course how far and where the industry goes.

 ## Taking on New Projects